lustre-labs/lustre/pages/guide/04-spa-deployments.md

 ## Deploying with Cloudflare Pages

 There are multiple ways to deploy a Lustre SPA with Cloudflare Pages.
 For this guide we will focus on automated deployments using GitHub Actions.
 We will opt out of "Automatic Deployments" since it does not support Gleam and/or Lustre.
-Instead, we build our application with `lustre_dev_tools` use the Wrangler action to deploy our application.
+Instead, we build our application with `lustre_dev_tools` and use the Wrangler action to deploy our application.

 First, in this guide we assume that you build your Lustre application with: